nativefier/nativefier/docs/development.md

 # To run only unit tests,
 npm run jest

-# To run only end-to-end tests,
+# To run only end-to-end integration tests,
-npm run e2e
+npm run test:integration
 ```

 Or watch the files for changes with: